yracine/device-type.myneurio/README.md

 This is useful for debugging in case of any error/exception.

-Go to https://graph.api.smartthings.com/ide/logs    (or whatever your shard is)
+Go to https://graph.api.smartthings.com/ide/logs    (or whatever your shard is and click on Live logging in the IDE's top menu)

 # 6) Under the ST mobile App, execute My NeurioServiceMgr (MarketSpace>Smartapps>MyApps)